jpniet/Dota2-Matchmaking/README.md

 ## Proposed Solution

-Through analyzing data from multiple matches and utilizing various machine learning techniques such as clustering and sentiment analysis, we can construct player profiles.
+Through analyzing data from multiple matches and utilizing various machine learning techniques such as unsupervised clustering, LSTMs, and sentiment analysis, we can construct player profiles.
 These profiles can then be used to group each player with the most suitable teammates and to pair them with challenging rivals to keep them engaged.

 ### Objectives
 - Improve player engagement by enhancing matchmaking by accurately classifying players based on skill level, region, preferred position and heroes, and essential personality traits inferred from in-game activity.